 Form and Structure

 Larkin uses various idealistic images in the poem.
 In the first stanza, he depicts the things and the people presented in the advertisements.
-Contrastingly, the second stanza portrays the actual world which these posters seem to hide from our view.
+In contrast, the second stanza portrays the actual world which these posters seem to hide from our view.
 The images “owe their smiles, their cars…to that small cube” present “how life should be” but that is not what one sees in reality.
-Especially, the key images ‘silver knife sinks into golden butter’ with the rhyming “gutter” the stark contrast of the real-world and the advertising world is presented.
-Also the image of the ‘boy puking his heart out in the gents’ presents juxtaposition in contrast to the cozy life of advertisement with the disgusting real world.
-Larkin’s choice of images exhibits an ideal life everyone dreams of but often this perfect life is unattainable for many people.
+Especially, the key images ‘silver knife sinks into golden butter’ with the rhyming “gutter” the stark contrast between the real-world and the advertising world is presented.
+Also, the image of the ‘boy puking his heart out in the gents’ presents juxtaposition in contrast to the cozy life of advertisement with the disgusting real world.
+Larkin’s choice of images exhibits an ideal life everyone dreams of, but often this perfect life is unattainable for many people.

 Literary and Poetic Devices

 In ‘Essential Beauty’ Larkin uses poetic techniques such as Repetition, Enjambment, and Alliteration besides his dominant use of Imagery.
 The Enjambed lines “. . . that face all ways / And block the ends of streets . . .” gives the feeling of movement and a stream of consciousness.
 Also, the word “Pure” outs repeated emphasis on the contrast between the two worlds, the world of reality and advertising.
 He distinguishes that life is not like ‘pure crust’ or the ‘giant loaves.’
 The alliteration used is also a satirical allusion that comments on the companies that advertise without thinking about the life that exists behind the billboards “companies don’t care as long as they make money.”

 In frames as large as rooms that face all ways

 And block the ends of streets with giant loaves,

 Screen graves with custard, cover slums with praise

 Reflect none of the rained-on streets and squares